Automattic/wp-calypso/client/my-sites/plugins/plugin-item/README.md

 #### Props

 * `plugin`: a plugin object.
+* `sites`: an array of site objects
 * `isSelected`: a boolean indicating if the plugin is selected.
 * `isSelectable`: a boolean if the plugin is selectable.
 If true it will show a checkbox.
 * `onClick`: onClick handler.
 * `pluginLink`: the url of the plugin.
+* `allowedActions`: an object of allowed plugin actions: `activation`, `autoupdate`.
+Used to display/hide plugin actions.
+* `isAutoManaged`: a boolean if the plugin is auto managed.
+If true it will dispaly an auto managed message.
+Defaults to false.
+* `progress`: an array of progress steps.
+* `notices`: an object of plugin notices: `completed`, `errors`, `inProgress`.
+* `hasAllNoManageSites`: a boolean to display an non managed plugin.
+* `hasUpdate`: a function to determine if a plugin has an update available.
+Defaults to a function returning false.